Pragith/pragith/pragith-net/app/content/blog/2024/2024-02-12-agentic-workflow.md

 - Log everything.
 Every tool call, every LLM response, every retry.
 When something goes wrong at 2am, you need the trace.

 The tooling is getting better fast.
 But the architecture patterns  -  decomposition, verification, observability  -  those are the hard-won lessons that don't change with the next model release.

+## What I Would Add

+I would add a cost budget to every workflow.
+If retries explode, you should fail fast and alert, not silently burn API credits.

+I also require explicit acceptance criteria for each step.
+If you cannot define "done," the verifier cannot protect you.